-Under the ULE and CLI, foreign investors are entitled to select one of the following vehicles or forms for their investment in Vietnam:
+Under the LE and LI, foreign investors are entitled to select one of the following vehicles or forms for their investment in Vietnam:

 It is worthy of note that for establishment of any new economic organization, it is required to attach the establishment to an investment project in Vietnam.
-The LI and LE separate application for the issuance of IRCs of investment projects and application for the issuance of Enterprise Registration Certificates (“ERC”) of the newly-established economic organization instead of the old regulations allowing the IRC to serve at the same time as the ERC.
+The LI and LE separate application for the issuance of Investment Registration Certificates (“IRC”) of investment projects and application for the issuance of Enterprise Registration Certificates (“ERC”) of the newly-established economic organization.

 LLC may be established by a single investor or pursuant to a joint venture contract signed by one or more investors, either Vietnamese investors and one or more foreign investors; or between foreign investors, individually or institutionally, for the purpose of carrying out business activities in Vietnam.
 The difference of the LLC compared with the JSC is that the LLC is not permitted to issue shares (and list its shares on stock exchange), and the number of investors, regardless individual or institutional, is not allowed to be excessive of 50.

 Unlike the Law on Foreign Investments in Vietnam (“FIL”), which was no longer valid, the old LEs and LIs since 2005 and 2014 introduced the term of “charter capital” for replacement of the confused “legal capital”, and do not require the ratio between the charter capital of the LLC per the invested capital of their investment project being at least 30%.
 It seems that under the LE and LI, foreign investors will have more choice in making their contributions to the charter capital in cash or in kinds compared with the FIL in the past, and that there are no floor limits of the foreign investors in the charter capital of the LLC (pursuant to the FIL in the past, the contribution by the foreign investors is required to be at least 30% of the company’s charter capital.